Meet us at E-commerce Warsaw Expo, 25th of October 2024

-Whenever a user receives a “zero results” page after typing in a search query, it frustrates him.
-For the consumer, this means that the product he is looking for is not in the e-shop.
-Often he will immediately leave your website and shop at your competitors.
+Whenever a user sees a “zero results’’ page after typing in a search query, it frustrates him.
+For the consumer, it means the product he is looking for is not available in the e-shop.

 However, a “zero result” page does not always mean that the product a person is looking for does not exist.
 In many cases, the site search fails to find these products.